Abandoned Gaddafi homes reveal champagne lifestyle

 For nearly all of them the Eid al-Fitr at the end of the month of fasting will be their first without Gaddafi, whose 42 years in power have conditioned their lives.

-This gated community, known as Regatta, is one of two sun-colored mini-cities built along the sandy Mediterranean beaches west of Tripoli -- protected and private resorts designed to their own voracious specifications.
+This gated community, known as Regatta, is one of two sun-coloured mini-cities built along the sandy Mediterranean beaches west of Tripoli -- protected and private resorts designed to their own voracious specifications.

-There are supermarkets and diving centers, tennis courts and football pitches, restaurants and clinics.
+There are supermarkets and diving centres, tennis courts and football pitches, restaurants and clinics.
 Some have their own gyms and swimming pools.
 Motor boats are moored nearby.

 "This is only one drop of their wealth and the many houses they have here and abroad and the billions they have," said Abdel-Salam Kilani, an officer who defected from Gaddafi's troops in February.